On the Brauer groups of fibrations: Introduction

+By a \emph{finitely generated field}, we mean a field which is finitely generated over a prime field.
+By a \emph{variety} over a field $k$, we mean a scheme which is separated and of finite type over $k$.
+A morphism between varieties over $k$ is a $k$-morphism.
 For a smooth proper geometrically connected variety $X$ over a field $k$, we use $\Pic^0_{X/k}$ to denote the identity component of the Picard scheme $\Pic_{X/k}$.
-Denote by $\Pic^0_{X/k,\red}$ the underlying reduced closed subscheme of $\Pic^0_{X/k}$(which is known to be an abelian variety cf. FGA 236-17, Cor.
-3.2.)
+Denote by $\Pic^0_{X/k,\red}$ the underlying reduced closed subscheme of $\Pic^0_{X/k}$.
+The default sheaves and cohomology over schemes are with respect to the small \'etale site.
+So $H^i$ is the abbreviation of $H_{\et}^i$.
+For any abelian group $M$, integer $m$ and prime $\ell$, we set\\